 In issuing the ruling on Nov.
 15, Jordan held that the Biden administration’s approach effectively rendered job duty considerations secondary to salary alone, exceeding the Department of Labor’s authority.

-The ruling aligns with a 2017 case where another district judge blocked an Obama-era proposal to raise the overtime threshold to $47,000, similarly citing overreach.
+The ruling aligns with a 2017 case where another district judge blocked an Obama-era proposal to raise the overtime threshold to $47,000, also citing overreach.
 The Trump administration’s subsequent adjustment in 2019 set the current $35,568 threshold, which many higher education institutions found more manageable.

 Bloom’s comments reflect ACE’s continued advocacy for balanced policies that support employees without destabilizing higher education’s financial framework.
-“What we’ve said in the past and we’ll say again is we’re really focused on timing and method for implementing a higher threshold to avoid major disruptions to our campuses,” Bloom said.
+“What we’ve said in the past and we’ll say again is we’re really focused on timing and method for implementing a higher threshold to avoid major disruptions to our campuses,” he said.